 MRFF Disbursements for 2016/17

 - $8 million is to be allocated across the four existing NHMRC Advanced Health Research Translation Centres (something Research Australia has advocated for over a year).
 Of this amount, Monash Partners AHRTC is receiving $2 million for research and initiatives to improve care in blood and lung cancer, cardiovascular disease diabetes dementia, and improve influenza vaccination rates.
-Detail of the other AHRTC’s research programs has yet to be announced.
+Sydney Health Partners AHRTC has been allocated $2.2 million for three programs, to address lower back pain, improve recruitment for clinical trials, and address gaps in the health system.
+Detail of the other AHRTCs’ research programs has yet to be announced.

 - $2 million to support new and existing Advanced Health Research and Translation Centres (AHRTCs) and the two soon-to-be-announced Centres for Innovation in Regional Health (CIRHs) to work together on national system-level initiatives.
-Of this amount, $225,000 has been allocated to the recently announced Dimantina Partners Advanced Health Research Translation Centre.
-Details of how the rest of the funding is to be allocated is expected as the remaining AHRTC and the new CIRHs are announced.
+Of this amount, $225,000 has been allocated to the recently announced Dimantina Partners AHRTC, and $225,000 to the newly announced The SPHERE (Sydney Partnership for Health, Education, Research and Enterprise) AHRTC.
+Details of how the rest of the funding is to be allocated is expected as the new CIRHs are announced.

 - $10 million in funding will be provided to The Australian Prevention Partnership Centre (TAPCC) to generate effective low-cost solutions to address chronic disease and childhood obesity.